 Check out these food prep lunch ideas – and these lunch boxes may be a great investment!
 Here is a glass option if you would rather not use plastic.

 Bonus tip: Budget for treats!

-Even top athletes have cheat days where they can eat what they like.
+Going back to our dieting analogy – even top athletes have cheat days where they can eat what they like.
 Saving is hard, and if you don’t allow yourself treats occasionally, you’re going to be at risk of giving up.
 What I tend to do is break my ultimate savings goal into smaller goals and when I reach these small goals, I plan a treat to celebrate.